 To ensure we are not duplicating the excellent work of others, or distorting already well-tested assessments of active and evolving market value, we will look to include cross-references from Carbon Delta, CDP, the Social Progress Index, the Human Development Index, and analyses of where activity in relation to the Sustainable Development Goals adds value locally.

 The organizational home for the ACCESS to GOOD Project is the Geoversiv Foundation.
 We will build in direct contributions from partners working on carbon delta analysis, business model impacts, innovation standards, and key areas of scientific observation and public policy.
 Weaving a participatory matrix for economic testimony at the human scale will enhance policy transparency, and give us a new way of seeing value.

 Contributions from partners around the world will allow for citizen-driven ground-truthing of global policy initiatives, major scientific reporting, and industry-specific transition analysis.
-The ACCESS to GOOD Report is aimed at ensuring community-level participation in a just, rapid, and far-reaching transition away from climate-forcing fuels, and so will empower local networks of volunteers, leaders, organizations, observers, and researchers, to bring their insight to bear on that transition.
+The ACCESS to GOOD Report—an annual report-back from an always-ongoing, everywhere active multilevel global consultation process—is aimed at ensuring community-level participation in a just, rapid, and far-reaching transition away from climate-forcing fuels, and so will empower local networks of volunteers, leaders, organizations, observers, and researchers, to bring their insight to bear on that transition.

 The #access2good project has its roots in analysis already being done throughout the Geoversiv network.
 Go to access2good.earth any time for the full archive of related reporting.
 By building in local testimony as a key value added, the ACCESS to GOOD Report will ensure a higher-resolution view of economic impacts and efficiencies as lived at the human scale.